MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/azure-cli-configuration.md

 environment variables can be set as `AZURE_{section}_{name}`, in all caps.
 For example, you can set the `batchai` section's `storage_account` default in the `AZURE_BATCHAI_STORAGE_ACCOUNT` variable.

 Any value that has a default available does not have to be present in the command line arguments, even if it is required.
-This parameter name may be different for different commands, but its description will line up with the setting's.

 | Section | Name      | Type | Description|
 |---------|-----------|------|------------|